bergesinstitute/graf-method/book-5-unit-7.md

 *Por favor, explique los hechos al jurado.* (Please explain the facts to the jury.)

-## Verbos irregulares en su forma imperativa "tú"
+## Verbos irregulares en su forma imperativa "tú" (irregular verbs in their imperative form for "tú")

 ### Decir